Huang-Mg/Excel2Latex/README.md

 # Excel2Latex
 A Python tool to convert Excel sheets to IEEE-style LaTeX {tabular} table code.
 Features a simple GUI for easy operation, completing the conversion in just 1 second.

+Can recognize bold, align, and border lines.
+Merging cells are supported, like 1*N multicolumn or N*1 multirow, but N*M Merging cells aren't supported.

 #### Make sure you install the required pack first (openpyxl, pandas, numpy, pyperclip, PySimpleGUI).

 Run GUI_excel2latex.pyw to quick start the GUI, or open GUI_excel2latex.py and then run it.